smiths/aorta/docs/Design/DesignDocument/index.rst

 This is the design document for the AortaGeomRecon module, a :term:`3D Slicer` extension to perform :term:`Aorta` segmentation and Aorta geometry reconstruction.

-You can find the source code, the installation guide, and the user manual in this GitHub `repository <https://github.com/smiths/aorta>`_.
+You can find the source code, the installation guide, and the user manual in the project's `repository <https://github.com/smiths/aorta>`_.

 ------------

 The steps before applying the main algorithm
 ********************************************

-The algorithm works better with the chest volume cropped to a rectangular prism that contains the aorta and parts of the other organs such as the backbone, some blood tissues, and the heart.
-This can be simply done with :term:`3D Slicer` and its submodule `Volume rendering <https://slicer.readthedocs.io/en/latest/user_guide/modules/volumerendering.html>`_.
-A more detailed guide can be found on this GitHub repository `section <https://github.com/smiths/aorta#to-use-volume-rendering-to-crop-a-voi>`_.
+The algorithm works best with the chest volume cropped to a rectangular prism that contains the aorta and parts of the other organs such as the backbone, blood vessels, and the heart.
+This can be done with :term:`3D Slicer` and its submodule `Volume rendering <https://slicer.readthedocs.io/en/latest/user_guide/modules/volumerendering.html>`_.
+A detailed guide can be found on the `volume rendering and cropping section <https://github.com/smiths/aorta#to-use-volume-rendering-to-crop-a-voi>`_ of the user instructions.

-After cropping the volume which only contains the region of interest, the algorithm needed a set of variables inputs from the user.
+After cropping the volume, which only contains the region of interest, the algorithm needs a set of variables inputs from the user.
+These variables are:

-The variables inputs are:

-1. :term:`Descending Aorta` or :term:`Ascending Aorta` centre coordinate.
+1. :term:`Descending Aorta` and :term:`Ascending Aorta` centre coordinate.
-2. :term:`Qualified coefficient` larger values lose the condition to accept a :term:`segmented` :term:`slice`, and vice-versa.
+2. :term:`Qualified coefficient`
-3. An integer indicates the number of slices that the algorithm can skip.
+3. An integer to indicate the number of slices that the algorithm is allowed to skip.

 The main ideas of the algorithm